 Orange County cases

-As of July 31, the Orange County Health Care Agency, the lead agency for coronavirus in our region, is tracking 36,196 cases.
+As of Aug.
+14, the Orange County Health Care Agency, the lead agency for coronavirus in our region, is tracking 42,854 cumulative cases of COVID-19.

-About half of those were patients at skilled nursing facilities.
+About 40 percent of those were patients at skilled nursing facilities.

 A PCR, or polymerase chain reaction, test is a swab sample that confirms if a person has a current infection.